abc123321cb/bird-catcher/README.md

 ##### Prerequisites
 None.
 ##### Installation
-Download the file bird_catcher.exe and run it by double-clicking.
+Download the file BirdCatcher.bat and the files in the /dist path.
+Run the BirdCatcher.bat shortcut file by double-clicking it.
+Alternatively, you can download the files in the /dist path and just double click the BirdCatcher.exe file.

 ### Building from Scratch
 You can run Bird Catcher from the source files.